After Parkland, Students Choose to Participate

 As students take action after Florida's school shooting, introduce a framework for civic participation in your classroom.

-In the days since the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, that took seventeen lives, a remarkable movement has gathered momentum.
-Students who survived the shooting are raising their voices to demand greater safety in schools.
-Emma González, the Stoneman Douglas senior whose anguished, impassioned speech at a rally on February 17, 2018 has been viewed more than a million times, said,
+In the days following the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, that took seventeen lives, a remarkable movement gathered momentum.
+Students who survived the shooting raised their voices to demand greater safety in schools.
+Emma González, the Stoneman Douglas senior whose anguished, impassioned speech at a rally following the shooting was viewed more than a million times, said,

 “This is the way I have to grieve…I have to make sure that everybody knows that this isn’t something that is allowed to happen.”